 Having a drug conviction on your record can impact your academic and professional careers!
 Drug convictions may affect your financial aid and disqualify you for scholarships.
 Not only that, but many schools will kick you out if you receive a drug conviction!

 Drug convictions can also have a large effect on your professional career: you may find it difficult to find government jobs, jobs selling controlled substances (pharmaceuticals), and jobs requiring licenses (transportation, medical, legal etc).

-Marijuana is often thought to be a harmless drug but it actually has many negative effects on users’ body and life!
+cannabis is often thought to be a harmless drug but it actually has many negative effects on users’ body and life!

-Marijuana increases your heart rate and blood pressure!
+Cannabis increases your heart rate and blood pressure!
 In the first hour after smoking you’re 4.8x more likely to have a heart attack!
 It can also increase your risk of lung infections and lower your body’s resistance to common illnesses!

-Marijuana can impair your memory and ability to learn new things.
+Cannabis can impair your memory and ability to learn new things.
 Your ability to problem-solve and retain information can also be greatly reduced.

 - 9% of users become addicted

 - 17% of users that start smoking at a young age become addicted

 - 25-50% of daily users become addicted